anatoliykmetyuk/anatoliykmetyuk.github.io_/posts/2017-03-10-matryoshka-intro.md

 ## Structure preserving transformations
 Intuitively, every example above is similar.
 All of them involve a recursive structure that is collapsed from the "bottom" (the terminal element with no child substructures) to the "top" (the root structure).
 What is in common between the `natToInt`, `sumList` and `eval` functions?
 Can we abstract away these common elements, so that every one of these functions can be expressed in the same terms?

-- Every example works on a **recursive structure - a structure that has substructures** of the same type as parts of itself.
+- Every example works on a recursive structure - a structure that has substructures of the same type as parts of itself.
-- They all involve **recursive calls in order to transform these substructures**.
+- They all involve recursive calls in order to transform these substructures.
 So, `natToInt` is called recursively on `previous` in order to evaluate `Succ(previous)`.
-- **The results** of these transformations **are combined according to the parent structure**.
+- The results of these transformations are combined according to the parent structure.
     - In `sumList(Cons(head, tail))`, `head` is a part of the parent structure. `tail` is a substructure that is evaluated recursively via `sumList(tail)` and then combined with that `head` via addition.
     - In `eval` of either `Add` or `Mult`, we first need to call `eval` on the child expressions of these nodes, and then combine them depending on the parent structure - if it is `Add`, we do addition, if `Mult` - multiplication.

-*A better way to look at it is as if we were replacing the substructures by their evaluations and then evaluating the resulting structure.*
+A better way to look at it is as if we were replacing the substructures by their evaluations and then evaluating the resulting structure.

 For example, when evaluating a `Nat` depicted by [the diagram above](#nat_diagram), the next step of its evaluation would look as follows: